LunEur

 LunEur (complete name Luna Park Permanente di Roma) is an amusement park in Rome and the oldest (still operating) in Italy, dating back to 1953.
 It took its name from the Eur district in Rome where it is located.
 The park closed in 2008, a decision made by the prefetto in order to guarantee the safety of the area but it reopened in 2016.
-Il Luneur park ha riaperto il 27 ottobre 2016 diventando un family park per bambini fino a 12 anni.
-La società che gestisce il parco da febbraio 2008 è Cinecittà Entertainment. che ha vinto il bando di gara avviato da EUR spa proprietaria del suolo dove sorge il parco.
+It closed during the COVID-19 pandemic.